Root system: An

 reflection of a simple root perpendicular to a nonadjacent simple root leaves it unchanged, differing by a multiple of 0.

 The An root lattice – that is, the lattice generated by the An roots – is most easily described as the set of integer vectors in Rn+1 whose components sum to zero.

 The A2 root lattice is the vertex arrangement of the triangular tiling.

 The A3 root lattice is known to crystallographers as the face-centered cubic (or cubic close packed) lattice.
 It is the vertex arrangement of the tetrahedral-octahedral honeycomb.

-The A3 root system (as well as the other rank-three root systems) may be modeled in the Zometool Construction set.
+The A3 root system (as well as the other rank-three root systems) may be modeled in the Zometool construction set.

-In general, the An root lattice is the vertex arrangement of the n-dimensional simplectic honeycomb.
+In general, the An root lattice is the vertex arrangement of the n-dimensional simplicial honeycomb.

 Bn

 Let E = Rn, and let Φ consist of all integer vectors in E of length 1 or √2.
 The total number of roots is 2n2.
 One choice of simple roots is α_{i} = e_{i} – e_{i+1} for 1 ≤ i ≤ n – 1 (the above choice of simple roots for An−1), and the shorter root α_{n} = e_{n}.

 The reflection σn through the hyperplane perpendicular to the short root αn is of course simply negation of the nth coordinate.

 For the long simple root αn−1, σn−1(αn) = αn + αn−1, but for reflection perpendicular to the short root, σn(αn−1) = αn−1 + 2αn, a difference by a multiple of 2 instead of 1.

 The Bn root lattice—that is, the lattice generated by the Bn roots—consists of all integer vectors.

 B1 is isomorphic to A1 via scaling by √2, and is therefore not a distinct root system.